kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-20-spoof-mac-linux.md

 Note: Host seems down.
 ```

-But if you check further in the router, you'll find the router just hasn't forgotten her yet — she’s still in the DHCP table because of her lease.
+But if you check further in the router, you'll find the router just hasn't forgotten her yet - she's still in the DHCP table because of her lease.

 ### 💡 So: